 - Do managers call the risk manager before making a decision when faced with uncertainty?

 I suspect the answer to most of those questions is “not quite.”
 This could mean one of two things: either the risk manager is not doing his job properly or he is properly doing a completely wrong thing.
 My bet is on the second.
 There is simply a better way than risk profiles, risk registers, risk frameworks, risk owners and so on.
-Here is a short video on what the future holds for risk management.

 2. SMEs don’t do risk management to mitigate risks, they do it to make better decisions.